archit120/PyTorch-NEAT/README.md

 ## Setup

-To setup it is first recommended to create a virtual env.
+To setup it is first recommended to create a virtual env (you can skip).
 Using Conda for example
 ```
 $ conda create create --name=gap python=3.5
 $ conda activate gap